1930-1950: Growth and Consolidation

 The history of Fairfax County and its schools from 1930 to the 1950s can be summarized in one word: Growth.

-Within a time frame of twenty years, the population of the county quadrupled from 25,000 to almost 99,000 people.
-Franklin D. Roosevelt's presidency was the major reason for this rapid growth, as with the new administration came increases in federal programs and bureaus.
-With those increases came the additional employees to administer new programs and to staff the new bureaus.
+Within a time frame of 20 years, the population of the county grew four times from 25,000 to almost 99,000 people.
+An increase in federal programs and bureaus during Franklin D. Roosevelt's presidency was a major reason for this rapid growth.
+Additional employees to administer those new programs and staff the bureaus started moving into the area.

 The End of the One-Room Schoolhouse

-Enrollment growth and the introduction of school buses changed the character of the communities the one-room schoolhouses served, and the lives of the children within them.
+Enrollment growth and the introduction of school buses changed the character of communities that schoolhouses had served; and the lives of the children within them.
 Students who had once walked to a local, often one-room schoolhouse, now rode a bus to a larger “consolidated school” where they were taught in separate grades.
-Some of these large, brick school buildings with modernized amenities, like indoor plumbing, are still in use today.
+Some of these large, brick school buildings with modernized amenities — like indoor plumbing — are still being used today.
 Progressive educators viewed buses as a step toward modernizing and consolidating more students into one building.

 Post-war Enrollment Growth